tophattwaffle/CS2-Hammer-Hotkey-Editor/README.md

 The 3 text fields at the bottom are a .Contains search for each of the respective columns.
 ![image](https://github.com/tophattwaffle/CS2-Hammer-Hotkey-Editor/assets/6774125/4991beef-cdd3-41eb-8356-4cf11e1d3389)

+# After changing hotkeys, reload Hammer 5.
+Don't use the built in "ReloadKeyBindings" as that does not properly work and breaks movement keys.

 Hammer 5 ships with many unbound keys.
 I have manually added these and you can find them at the bottom of the list where you can assign them to a keybind.

 Every time you save a file, 2 copies will be saved - this is to serve as a backup for your settings.
 The first copy with the desired filename, the 2nd with the save date/time.
 This cannot be disabled unless you edit the PS1 file.